Rig and Spar Design and Engineering

 -

-We have considerable experience with classic and traditional sailing yachts to 154', with expertise in rigging and deck design, spar and rig engineering, and deck layout for efficiency.
-We were recently consulted on rig changes to Whitefin, a 90' BKYD sloop.
+We have considerable experience with classic and traditional sailing yachts to 154', with expertise in rigging and deck design, spar and rig design, and deck layout for efficiency.
+Recently we were consulted on rig changes to Whitefin, a 90' BKYD sloop.

 Every material can be bent or distorted a certain amount and still spring back to its original shape.
 Every material also has a limit of loading beyond which it will be permanently distorted (bent or broken).
 This is referred to as the Elastic Limit, the usual symbol for this is E, and it’s a number in psi or Kilonewtons/mm2 or Gigapascals (GPa).
 For example: